|Television in 1958

 News Commentary -- Edward R. Murrow, CBS

-Winners of Emmy Awards included Peter
+Winners of Emmy Awards included Peter Ustinov

 for Comedy Series.

-I. du Pont Awards
+Alfred I. du Pont Awards

 KARD-TV, Wichita, Kansas